ismc/devnet-2076_clus2018/README.md

 In this example, we are using 3 different types of repositories:

 * **Role Repositories**: These repositories are linked in as submodules and contain all of the playbooks, modules, vars, etc. that comprise a the individual Ansible Roles:
-  * [network-dmvpn](https://github.com/ismc/ansible-network-dmvpn.git):  An Ansible Roles that deployes a DMVPN overlay over a hub and spoke network.
+  * [network-dmvpn](https://github.com/ismc/ansible-network-dmvpn.git):  An Ansible Role that deployes a DMVPN overlay over a hub and spoke network.
   * [network-backup](https://github.com/ismc/ansible-network-backup.git): An Ansible Role that provides backup, checkpoint, and rollback for network devices.
   * [cloudbuilder](https://github.com/ismc/ansible-cloudbuilder.git): An Ansible Role to build a cloud-agnostic model in a Public Cloud.
 * **Inventory Repositories**: These repositories contain the inventories that will be used by a particular project.